-Facebook Is Asking People To Send It Nudes In An Effort To Stop Revenge Porn
+Facebook Says Its Employees Will View Your Nudes If You Use Its Anti-Revenge Porn Program

 - While this is happening, the eSafety Commissioner's office notifies Facebook of the person's submission;

-- This "image matching technology" is automatic, and turns the photo into a "hash".
-Hashing an image converts it into a digital fingerprint — a series of numbers — that are used to block attempts to upload the image to Facebook's platforms.
+- Hashing an image converts it into a digital fingerprint — a series of numbers — that are used to block attempts to upload the image to Facebook's platforms.

 - The user is then prompted by Facebook to delete the image they have sent to themselves.

-Note: This post has been updated with information about "specially-trained" Facebook employees vetting the images uploaded by users.